Salt Springville in Montgomery County, New York — The American Northeast (Mid-Atlantic)

 Erected 1932 by New York State Education Department.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Ancient Salt Springs (approx. 0.6 miles away); Lieutenant Wormuth Killed (approx. 2.3 miles away); Flint Homesite (approx. 2.8 miles away); Cherry Valley Museum (approx. 4.4 miles away); Civil War Monument (approx. 4˝ miles away); Cherry Valley Massacre (approx. 4.7 miles away); Colonel Alden Felled (approx. 4.9 miles away); General James Clinton (approx. 5.2 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Ancient Salt Springs (approx. 0.6 miles away); Henry Seeber (approx. 1½ miles away); Lieutenant Wormuth Killed (approx. 2.3 miles away); Flint Homesite (approx. 2.8 miles away); Clinton Road (approx. 3.1 miles away); Cherry Valley Museum (approx. 4.4 miles away); Civil War Monument (approx. 4½ miles away); Cherry Valley Massacre (approx. 4.7 miles away).

 Categories. • War, US Revolutionary •